 Move Fast Philosophy: The Culture of Speed in Silicon Valley and Beyond

 In 2014, Facebook changed its internal motto.
 For years, the company's engineering culture had been defined by the phrase "Move Fast and Break Things"--a declaration that speed of execution mattered more than stability, polish, or caution.
-The motto was printed on posters throughout Facebook's campus, embedded in its engineering culture, and cited by Mark Zuckerberg as a core operating principle.
+The motto was printed on posters throughout Facebook's campus, embedded in its startup culture, and cited by Mark Zuckerberg as a core operating principle.
 Then Facebook changed it to "Move Fast with Stable Infrastructure."

 The shift was not cosmetic.
 By 2014, Facebook had grown from a college social network into a platform serving over a billion users.
 Moving fast and breaking things at that scale meant breaking things for a billion people--crashing services, corrupting data, exposing security vulnerabilities, and causing real harm to real users.
 The exhilarating speed of a five-person startup becomes dangerous recklessness at the scale of a global infrastructure platform.